 - Will my child be OK?

-If your doctor can find a specific cause, he'll treat that.
+If your doctor can find a cause, they’ll treat that.

 In some cases, doctors can use a drug to block sex hormones and prevent further development.
 A man-made version of GnRH stops the pituitary gland from sending out gonadotropins.

-The doctor can give your child a shot once a month or every 3 months, or he could put a small implant under the skin of your child's upper arm, which works for a year.
+The doctor can give your child a shot once a month or every 3 months, or they can put a small implant under the skin of your child's upper arm that works for a year.
 The part of the body where they get the shot or implant may hurt a bit, or their skin might get irritated around that spot, but there don’t seem to be any long-term side effects.

-You'll probably want to keep up the treatment until your child gets old enough to let puberty continue -- around age 11 for girls and 12 for boys.
+You'll probably want to keep up the treatment until your child gets old enough to let puberty continue.
+Talk with your doctor about when that would be.